datastaxdevs/workshop-graphql-netflix/README.md

 ![astra-cli](images/astra-cli-dsbulk.png?raw=true)

 That's it!
-All 6000+ movies should be loaded and ready to go!
+All 6000+ movies are now loaded and ready to go!